Best Digital Balanced Scorecard Software

 18. Why is Lead time included in SQCDL?

-Lead time emphasizes process efficiency and timely delivery, improving customer satisfaction and operational efficiency.
+Lead time emphasises process efficiency and timely delivery, improving customer satisfaction and operational efficiency.

 19. How does SQDIP incorporate continuous improvement?